team4099/FalconScout/docs/CONFIGURING_DATAVALIDATION.md

     - Contains checks on data for a  specific years game
     - `validate_data` method
         - takes in all scouting data
-        - runs checks with require data from multiple matches(i.e. statistical outliers)
+        - runs checks which require data from multiple matches(i.e. statistical outliers)
         - runs `validate_submission` on each data submission
     - `validate_submission` method
         - takes in a single submission as parameter, a submission refers to the set of data collected by one scout during one match